dvudd/CI_PP1/README.md

 - CSS
 ### Libraries
 1. Font Awesome
     - Font Awesome was used to add icons on all pages for aesthetic reasons.
-1. Google Fonts
+2. Google Fonts
     - Google Fonts was used to import the fonts "Mulish" and "Noto Sans".

 ## Deployment
 [Click here to view the project](https://dvudd.github.io/CI_PP1/)

 ### GitHub Pages
-The project was deployed to GitHub Pages using the following steps...
+The project was deployed to GitHub Pages using the following steps:
 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/dvudd/CI_PP1)
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.